krilor/gossh/README.md

 This is what you do:

 0. Clone this repo
-1. Build and run a SSH enabled Ubuntu container by running `make docker-up`
+1. Build and run a SSH enabled Ubuntu container by running `make docker`
 2. Cd over to [examples/random](examples/random) and try running it with `go run main.go`
 3. Have a look at the output
 4. Modify the example script however you like and run again.